WagnerMatos/homey_test/README.md

 Please note I have made some opinionated decisions as part of the setup (gems, lint, configuration, etc).
 This was mostly for convenience as I use scripts/snippets and defaults when starting new personal projects.
 Normally I’d discuss and consider each option with the team before adopting these defaults.

 Please note there is one feature test that is missing, which is the test that checks whether the status changes accordingly.
 I was having an issue with the setup - the `js: true` flag was not working therefore the test wasn't passing.
 I've spent some  time debugging and the issue was due to configuration / gem versions but I needed a bit more time to get to the bottom of it however I was conscious I was running out of time so I decided to remove it altogether.

+There are lots of small things that could be improved (relationship between Project and versions, maybe use a decorator or ViewComponents for better handling view logic, etc) but I've decided to leave them out for the sake of time.

 ### Questions